jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 to queue modifications and new variables and then call the solver's API once all of the new coefficients are known.

 All data passed to the solver should be copied immediately to internal data structures.
 Solvers may not modify any input vectors and should not assume that input vectors will not be modified by users in the future.
 This applies, for example, to the coefficient vector in `ScalarAffineFunction`.
 Vectors returned to the user, e.g., via `ObjectiveFunction` or `ConstraintFunction` attributes should not be modified by the solver afterwards.
-The in-place version of `getattribute!` can be used by users to avoid extra copies in this case.
+The in-place version of `get!` can be used by users to avoid extra copies in this case.

 Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
 In particular, the characterization of a result with status `FeasiblePoint` and termination status `Success` is entirely solver defined.
 It may or may not be a globally optimal solution.
 Solver wrappers are not responsible for verifying the feasibility of results.
 Statuses like `NearlyFeasiblePoint`, `InfeasiblePoint`, `NearlyInfeasiblePoint`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.